DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 In terms of knowledge availability - we live in the best time in history so far.
 Thousands of books, courses, videos are available FOR FREE!
 You can take online college classes FOR FREE!
-This is the first time in history that we have these kind of learning opportunities accessible anywhere in the world!
+This is the first time in history that we have these kinds of learning opportunities accessible anywhere in the world!
 Take advantage of it!

 There are also countless learning resources available for purchase.
 Keep in